Pierce County is moving to Phase 2 on Feb. 1.

-This fall quarter, to keep our community safe and healthy, TCC will change its classroom experience.
-Fall quarter begins Sept.
-21. TCC will continue its remote learning and campus operations for winter quarter 2021.
+This fall quarter, to keep our community safe and healthy, TCC changed its classroom experience.
+TCC will continue its remote learning and campus operations for winter and spring quarters in 2021.
 How this will look:

 - Majority of instruction will be online.

 - Some required labs will be allowed on-campus.

 - New instructional modalities intended to increase student-faculty engagement will continue.

 - All student support services will be available remotely.
 Visit this page to review each department’s services.